Jinx-FX/Jinx-FX/README.md

 ### Hi there 👋

+> A primate-like creatures that happen to know how to press a keyboard.

 <!--
 **Jinx-FX/Jinx-FX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.